I study emotional responses in relationships and write about them to help others with their well-being and improve their

 If you find someone with whom you share the same understanding, someone who you can appreciate for what he or she is, and you trust one another…then you’ll find it easier to get involved emotionally, and you’ll know it.
 Better yet, you’ll feel it.

 Use that trust and understanding to discuss the issues you might be having.
-An honest and open communication will help you both work on a compromise and find solutions to relationship problems.
+Open and honest communication will help you both work on a compromise and find solutions to relationship problems.
 If nothing else, at least it may help you both recognize the limits of the relationship and accept it or avoid throwing away years with an incompatible partner.

 Failure to communicate can really disrupt the possibility of success with a relationship.
 Sometimes something is just plain misunderstood.
 Talking about it can clear things up.

 There are two concepts of emotional availability in relationships:

 - Giving your full attention to the relationship you're in.

 - Recognizing if you're in an undesirable relationship.

 In the first case, you'll want to be fully emotionally involved.
 In the second case, you need the courage to move on—to be available when the right one comes along.

 Of course, you want to work on your relationship, and therefore you need to pay attention to it.
 Paying attention helps the relationship grow and helps you make a permanent commitment.

 Paying attention also helps you discover if you’re in an undesirable relationship that doesn’t fit with your life plan.
 You become available, or free, to get out there again and hopefully find a better match.

 What Kind of Relationship Do You Want?

 We need to be emotionally available to commit to a permanent relationship.

 If we don’t recognize when we are with someone who is not right for us, then we stay anyway for any of a number of reasons: For sex, for companionship, a travel partner, whatever.
 In this case, we are not allowing ourselves to become available for the right person.